Navigating Government Benefits · · 32 min read

 Resources for Veterans Seeking Assistance with Hypertension Claims

-• VA.gov: This official VA website is a vital starting point, offering comprehensive information on filing claims and accessing benefits.
+• VA.gov: This official VA website is a vital starting point, offering comprehensive information on and accessing benefits.
 It's designed to help you understand your options and take the first steps toward assistance.

 Conclusion